djaus2/PhotoTimingDjaus/README.md

 - PhotoTimingDjaus
   - A Console app that does the image stiching.
     - Originally called by VideoSticher apps to do such but that functionality is separate library.
-- VideoStitcherWPFAppV3 ..
+- **VideoStitcherWPFAppV3** ..
 Use this
   - **This is a WPF app so runs on a Windows desktop.**
+  - Uses PhotoTimingDjausLib as above
   - Set vudeo file and press [Stitch Video]
     - Geerates stitched image file
     - Also extracts audio max volume (per audio fame) in dB v time text filefrom video, generates gun time